NadeemJazmawe/Problem-Solving-by-Search/README.md

 * IDA-Star(IDA*)
 * DFBnB

-There is no application to GUI , the mean idea is to solve the game using the algorithms, so i hasn't focused on the GUI.
+There’s no GUI to the App, I only focused on solving the game using the algorithms.

 ## Overview
 The objective is to solve The "Fix me" game(description of the game is below), by calculating and returning the path to solve the game.